-Students whose academic placement results indicate a need for precollege development in writing must register for and continually enroll in the corresponding developmental course(s) until is it passed with a grade of C- or better.
-Once students have met this requirement, they must enroll in the corresponding academic course(s).
-Courses numbered with a first digit of 0 are developmental and will not count towards any degree.
+A student whose academic placement results indicates a need for precollege development in writing must register for and continually enroll in the corresponding developmental course(s) until it is passed with a grade of C- or better.
+Once student has met this requirement, s/he must enroll in the corresponding academic course(s).
+Developmental courses begin with a 1, have a 0 as the second digit and a designator of "D" at the end of the course number.
+These courses are not college level and do not count towards hours used for graduation.
+They are calculated in the GPA and are used for semester creditload.